fiduswriter/simple-datatables/Plugins.md

 To create a plugin just use the `extend()` method which takes 2 arguments: the name of the plugin and the callback.

 Your plugin should return an instance with the required `init()` method in order for Vanilla-DataTables to use it.

-A `destroy()` method is preferred as well so the end-user and kill the plugin as necessary.
+A `destroy()` method is preferred as well so the end-user can kill the plugin as necessary.
+Make sure ther method removes any event listeners or nodes that can affect the current Vanilla-DataTables instance.

 Example plugin: